FatherofHeathens/HarryPotterAmongUs/README.md

 - Open steam, right click on Among Us, hover over "Manage", and then press "Browse Local Files".
 - Drag all the files inside the downloaded zip file into your Among Us folder (if it prompts you to replace any files, do it).
 - Open the game and wait; the first start may take a few minutes.
-- Once the game is open, check the top left corner to verify it says "Mods: 2".
+- Once the game is open, start a local game and check for the watermark at the right of the screen.
 - The mod is installed.
 Hooray!

 # Roles